rmccrear/codex-lv2-may-2025/resources/skill-guides/how-to-github-pages.md

 - While you are waiting, Designate your Pages site as your official website for your repo.

-1. Go the the main repo site, and click the Gear Icon to the right.
+1. Go back to the "Code" tab on the main repo site, and click the Gear Icon to the right.

 ![Settings Tab Highlighted](./assets/how-to-github-pages/02-settings-tab-highlighted-in-repository-sidebar.png)